kojamori/CustomAssetsReadyAPI/README.md

 # CustomAssetsReadyAPI

-A simple API mod for Spaceflight Simulator (SFS) that signals when all custom assets (parts, textures, etc.) are fully loaded and ready to use.
+A simple API mod for Spaceflight Simulator (SFS) that signals when all custom assets (parts, textures, solar systems.) are fully loaded and ready to use.
 Custom assets are always loaded after SFS has loaded the default game assets as well, and therefore this mod should also be used if you're writing a mod that depends on not just custom assets, but also the base game assets to be fully loaded.

 ## What does it do?